 Before you open your account, download the MoneyLion app.
 MoneyLion’s app is available for Android devices via the Google Play store and Apple device from the Apple App Store.

-2. Open a zero-fee checking account with MoneyLion
+2. Open a RoarMoney account with MoneyLion

 Once you download the app, input your phone number to receive a verification code.
 Enter the verification code and follow the in-app instructions to open your account.

 Follow the steps provided or contact your HR representative and request to move your direct deposits to your MoneyLion account.
+Here’s a form you can use to provide your employer or payer the information they need to set up it.

 It’s About Finding the Best Checking Account for You